melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 coastwide data from a combination of SWFSC, NWFSC and Cooperative Research surveys (see Field et al. [-@Field2021] for more complete details regarding coastwide pre-recruit data, and Sakuma et al. [-@Sakuma2016] and Friedman et al. [-@Friedman2018] for additional details and alternative applications of survey data).
+Only 47 of nearly 300,000 total juvenile *Sebastes* encountered in the juvenile surveys since 2001 were identified as vermillion or sunset rockfish [@Field2021].
+Despite this, the assessment results suggest that at least a reasonable fraction of recruitment variability for sunset and vermillion rockfish is shared with other rockfish and groundfish stocks throughout the California Current, many of which also had strong year classes in 1984, 1999 and 2015, and future investigations could lead to the development of multispecies-based recruitment indicators that could be helpful for future assessments.